PiotrKulpa/mws-restaurant-stage-1-master/README.md

 ## Getting Started

 This is Restaurant Reviews: Stage 1 application.
-It test behavior of app.Just clone or copy this project and run in browser.
+It test behavior of app.
+Just clone or copy this project and run in browser.
 To run in browser You need liveserver on port 3000.
+Service workers main code location in root folder in sw.js.
+Service workers registration in js/dbhelper.js.

 ### Prerequisites